partiql/partiql-lang-rust/partiql-playground/README.md

 ## Development
 `PartiQL Playground` uses [WebAssembly (Wasm)](https://webassembly.org/) for integrating the front-end with PartiQL Rust back-end.
+Considering this, please install the `wasm-pack` by following the instructions [here](https://github.com/rustwasm/wasm-pack#-prerequisities).

-Considering this, upon any changes to the package's Rust dependencies (E.g. `partiql-parser`) or the wasm code under `./src/lib` of this package, you need to rebuild the Wasm package using the following command from the root of this package:
+Upon any changes to the package's Rust dependencies (E.g. `partiql-parser`) or the wasm code under `./src/lib` of this package, you need to rebuild the Wasm package using the following command from the root of this package:
 ```bash
 wasm-pack build --target web
 ```